Does Dr. Sarah Mess Offer En Bloc Breast Implant Removal?

-En bloc breast implant removal involves a careful separation of the scar capsule containing the implant away from the breast tissue, pectoralis muscle, and ribs.
+En bloc breast implant surgery removal involves a careful separation of the scar capsule containing the implant away from the breast tissue, pectoralis muscle, and ribs.
 Once isolated; the intact capsule containing the implant and possibly free silicone, biofilm, and fluid; is slipped through the incision without contaminating the breast tissue.
+Unfortunately, many implant capsules are thin and break apart even under careful dissection.
+Other times the capsule is scarred tight to the ribs and other structures where removal risks exposing the patient to unacceptable bleeding risks.
+Lastly, a true En bloc removal often requires extremely long excision lines to access the implant resulting in long scars.

-Dr. Sarah Mess uses electrocautery and a lighted retractor for a meticulous dissection under direct vision.
+Dr. Sarah Mess has settled on total capsulectomy as her preferred option for patients looking to have their implant capsules removed.
+She uses electrocautery and a lighted retractor for a meticulous dissection under direct vision.
 The patient has general anesthesia (‘twilight’ sedation possible in certain cases), IV antibiotic protocol, and a rinse of the pocket with an antibiotic solution prior to closure.
-Dr. Sarah Mess does not use drains for the procedure since the careful dissection avoids bleeding and the tissue with fresh surfaces will self-adhere.

 Recovery is generally much easier than the initial augmentation with patients returning to work in a week or less.